cheevahagadog/blog/content/post/relationist.md

 ---
+layout: post

 title:  "The Relationist"
-description: "People are more than arguments"
+subtitle: "People are more than arguments"
+author: "Nathan Cheever"

-tags: ["atomic-essay", Friendship]
+tags: [ Friendship]
-toc: false
-comments: false
+categories: [ Shorter ]
 ---
 Last October I was walking to lunch with a friend.
 The Vice-Presidential debate happened the night before, and I glibly remarked about my hopes for the election outcome.
 Until that moment, I didn't realize that my friend felt differently.